martinkr/next-export-i18n/README.md

     de,
   },
   defaultLang: "en",
+  useBrowserDefault: true,
 };

 module.exports = i18n;
 ```

-_In case there is a default language set in the browser and this language is available in the translations,
+_In case there is a default language set in the browser and this language is available in the translations, and `useBrowserDefault` is set to true
 it overrides the default language setting in the config file._ Relevant is the primary subtag, e.g.: a default language of `en-US` from the will be read as `en`.
+Set `useBrowserDefault` to false if you want to forcefully override the browser language.

 4. `import { useTranslation, useLanguageQuery, LanguageSwitcher } from 'next-export-i18n'` in your `pages` and get the required hooks.